 Photo credit: Sustainability Connected Community employees on Microsoft's Redmond HQ campus on the day of the 2019 global climate strike.
 Courtesy of Drew Wilkinson

-This story was produced by Grist and co-published with Drilled.
+This story was produced by Grist, co-published with Drilled, and supported by the Pulitzer Center.

 For nearly a decade, Holly Alpine (née Beale) loved working at Microsoft.
 Shortly after finishing college, in July 2014, she landed a job there as a technical account manager.
 Less than four years later, Alpine was leading a program that invests in environmental projects in the communities where Microsoft’s data centers are located.
 She was also helping organize a worker-led sustainability group called the Sustainability Connected Community, which would grow to nearly 10,000 Microsoft employees worldwide by late 2023.